 So, in summary, while big data refers to the volume of data that can be managed; smart data focuses on the valuable data, so more on the quality rather than the quantity.

 The rise of Smart Data projects has his root, in fact, in the failure of many Big data projects.
 Based on a recent Dataversity report, more than 63% of Big Data projects have not been successful in data-driven insights.
 And here is where Smart Data appears as a perfect tool to collect, compile, and process these data to prepare it for being efficiently used in generating new insights.
 Big Data means volume, variety, velocity, and veracity.
 But Smart Data also means Value.

-And that's why Smart Data is gaining protagonism because it offers an opportunity to develop a more efficient and faster data and analytics.
+And that's why Smart Data is gaining prominence because it offers an opportunity to develop more efficient and faster data and analytics.

 By applying some decisions and processes over incoming data immediately, at the same entry point, we avoid the need for processing power from a centralized system.
 So we moved from batch processing to edge processing.
 Around 10% of enterprise-generated data is created and processed outside a traditional centralized data center or cloud.
 By 2022, Gartner predicts this figure will reach 75%.

 Thanks to Smart Data, we can develop, for example, real-time analytics; as data arriving at the output sink already processed makes it more accessible and faster to transform it into insight.
 Smart data can monitor data at the source and capture only the events that are relevant for our analytics-purpose.